DtxdF/AppJail.docs/docs/source-tree.md

 #### release

-When we use `appjail fetch empty`, AppJail does not know what release and architectures we are going to use, although we can specify them using `-a` and `-v`, but for this example we do not specify them.
+When we use `appjail-fetch(1)` `empty`, AppJail does not know what release and architectures we are going to use, although we can specify them using `-a` and `-v`, but for this example we do not specify them.

 ```console
 # appjail fetch empty